aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 Since different languages use different norms and rules for word hyphenation, the optimal solution for correct hyphenation is to use special dictionaries.
 Aspose.Words uses OpenOffice dictionaries.

 For spell checking, OpenOffice uses the [Hunspell library](http://hunspell.github.io/), which is a generalization of TeX’s hyphenation algorithm.
-This algorithm enables for automatic non-standard hyphenation using competing standard and custom hyphenation patterns.
+This algorithm allows for automatic non-standard hyphenation using competing standard and custom hyphenation patterns.
 Hunspell uses the [Hyphen](https://github.com/hunspell/hyphen) for hyphenation.

 {{% alert color="primary" %}}